cloudmesh/technologies/chapters/incomming/vision.md

 Google vision API helps users quickly classify images into thousands of predefined meaningful categories.
-Usage of API has made the herculean task of correct labeling/classification of images simple.
-Digital data such as images, voice, video are stored and transmitted over network at much faster rate with increase of social media usage.
-Google Vision API  provides a platform that helps researchers and developers identify and categorize meaningful insights hidden in such formats.
+Image classification is complex and technically challenging task.
+It has been made simple by the use of Vision API.
+Digital data such as images, voice, and video are stored and transmitted over network at much faster rate than ever before.
+Google Vision API  provides a platform that helps researchers and developers identify and categorize meaningful insights hidden in such formats with high performance and greater accuracy.

 It does this by encapsulating powerful machine learning models (KNN, Regression) etc for classification of images.